KevinKra/My_notes/DS_ALGs/Foundation/README.md

 - Access modifiers protect data against accidental modifications and they make programs more robust.
 - Access Modifiers set the visibility of methods and member fields.
 Ruby has three access modifiers: public, protected, private. **In Ruby, all data members are private.** Access modifiers can be used only on methods.
 Ruby methods are public unless otherwise changed.
 - Inheritance **does not** play a role in Ruby access modifiers.
-Only two things matter, First, if we call the method inside or outside the class definition.
+Only two things matter, first, if we call the method inside or outside the class definition.
 Second, if we use (or do not use) the `self` keyword which points to the current receiver.
+- In C# or Java, only protected and public data members and methods are inherited, in Ruby public, protected, and private data members and methods are inherited.

 #### Public Methods